 Select the account you'd like to open

-We hold retail client finds in segregated bank accounts, which exceeds the requirements of the Financial Markets Conduct Regulations (2014) ('Regulations').
+We hold retail client funds in segregated bank accounts, which meets the requirements of the Financial Markets Conduct Regulations (2014) ('Regulations').

 Funds deposited by retail clients will usually be received by CMC Markets in a segregated bank account.
 After this point, the full value of the client trading account is treated as client money and an equivalent amount is maintained in segregated client money bank accounts.

 CMC Markets performs daily client money reconciliations in accordance with Regulation requirements.
 This process ensures that funds held in segregated bank accounts accurately reflect retail client assets.

 CMC Markets uses its own funds for hedging and does not pass retail client money to hedging counterparties or to any part of the business as working capital.

 CMC Markets uses a range of major banks to hold client money.
 These institutions are subject to regular and continuing risk assessment by CMC Markets.